LennonLab/Emergence/SimplexPrePrint.md

 	* Individuals
 	* Biomass

-These data are stored as comma separated value (.csv) files, the data from which can be directly imported into an R or Python environment.

-## Output data
-Simplex generates three files of output data.
-Each Simplex model quantifies and writes output data for every $n^{th}$ time step, where $n$ can be designated by the user.
-The three are:

-**SimData.csv**
--- Each column of this file corresponds to a piece of data about the system that was modeled (e.g., flow rate, total abundance, species richness, species turnover, resource supply and diversity, rate of disturbance, etc.).
-Most analyses in Simplex source code are conducted on the data in this file.

 **SAR.csv**
 -- A file holding species-area relationships (SARs) from Simplex models.
 SARs quantify the rate at which species are encountered with increasing area of a sample, study, landscape, etc.